 b.
 Lie with me: This was bold and strong temptation to Joseph.
 It reminds us that when we face strong temptations, others have also faced the same.

 i.
-Satan wants us to think our temptation is terribly unique; that no one you know could understand what we are go through in a particular temptation.
-But there is no temptation that has overtaken us except what is common among men (1 Corinthians 10:13).
+Satan wants us to think our temptation is unique; that no other person could understand what we are going through in a particular temptation, but there is no temptation that has overtaken us except what is common among people (1 Corinthians 10:13).

 iv.
-Joseph called the act what it was: sin.
-He referred to the opportunity set before him as this great wickedness and sin against God.
-We often want to call sin by another name.
+Joseph remembered what the act actually was, great wickedness: We often want to call sin by another name.
 Hostility and temper are self-expression.
 Pride is self-esteem.
 Gluttony is the good life.
 Covetousness is trying to get ahead.
 Perversion is an alternative lifestyle.
 Adultery is a cry for help in a bad marriage.

-But it happened about this time, when Joseph went into the house to do his work, and none of the men of the house was inside, that she caught him by his garment, saying, ÒLie with me.Ó But he left his garment in her hand, and fled and ran outside.
+But it happened about this time, when Joseph went into the house to do his work, and none of the men of the house was inside, that she caught him by his garment, saying, “Lie with me.”
+But he left his garment in her hand, and fled and ran outside.

 a.
-When Joseph went into the house to do his work, and none of the men of the house was inside, that she caught him: PotipharÕs wife knew Joseph avoided her, so she made a deliberate plan to entrap him.
-Surely, it was she who made certain none of the men of the house was inside.
+When Joseph went into the house to do his work, and none of the men of the house was inside, that she caught him: Potiphar’s wife knew Joseph avoided her, so she made a deliberate plan to trap him.
+Surely, it was she who arranged it that none of the men of the house was inside.

 b.
-She caught him by his garment, saying, ÒLie with me.Ó But he left his garment in her hand, and fled and ran outside: Joseph resisted this tremendous moment of temptation when he ran outside.
+She caught him by his garment, saying, “Lie with me.”
+But he left his garment in her hand, and fled and ran outside: Joseph resisted this tremendous moment of temptation when he ran outside.
 Joseph did what we are all supposed to do when faced with this kind of situation: he fled and ran.
 2 Timothy 2:22 makes it clear: Flee also youthful lusts.

 i.
 If we are not actually running towards sin, we have a tendency to at least linger in its presence.
 But we are commanded to do the only safe thing: run away from these lusts of the flesh, and run as fast as we can.